HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- (Optional) High-End Sound, where all sound can be heard up to a 6km distance, and also forces the engine to handle more sound channels.
 Also, the high-end sound system features enhanced doppler effects.
 -- (Optional) Battledust, which generates fog and debris off fighting, creating dark clouds where heavy combat areas have occurred.
 Highly recommended, as this adds huge atmosphere to large fights, but may introduce large performance hits.
 -- (Optional) Subtle Bloom and other post-process effects, via use of the experimental ENBSeries Post-Process Shader by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
 Do not be mistaken; 88 Flak's Bloom integration does not over-saturate the image, reduce clarity, etc. - only does what a correctly configured Bloom should do, and that is brighten specular highlights.
--- (Optional) Eye-adaption (Bloom) - sitting in a dark area while looking outside to a bright one will dynamically adjust the lighting values - looking straight at the sun will be blinding for a second, until the scene adjusts to a darker image.
+-- (Optional) Eye-adaption (post-process) - sitting in a dark area while looking outside to a bright one will dynamically adjust the lighting values - looking straight at the sun will be blinding for a second, until the scene adjusts to a darker image.
 -- (Optional) Dynamic Lighting on explosions.
 Capital Ship slugfests (during which there are many explosions) will literally light up the area.
 -- Loads of effects enhancements by Why485, ranging from Ace Combat-esque Missiles to the mighty Flak Cannon arrays that can easily put dozens of explosions in the air - all optimized to give as minimal an FPS hit as possible while still looking sexy.
 -- Cool death effects, of course - watch your ship catch fire and tumble before you die, or your Capital Ship go up in a blaze of explosive glory, etc.